 Within the first day lectures were given focusing on particle collection, sample treatment, separation and detection techniques.
 Special emphasis was spend to artefact formation during sampling, selection of filter material and appropriate extraction solvent and technique.
 Also an overview was given about separation techniques and mass spectrometric detection.
-This day provided the basement of the subsequent technical work.
-As the applicants had various levels of previous knowledge these lectures broad all into the same state.
+This day provided the foundation for atmospheric studies and for the subsequent analytically oriented technical work.
+As the applicants had various levels of previous knowledge these lectures brought all participants on a similar level of knowledge.

 The second and third day was used for the technical work.
 This included the extraction of filter and the quantification of target compounds, in particular of biogenic SOA compounds.
 The applicants were invited to bring their own filter.
-In case that no samples were available TROPOS ACD provided filter from the aerosol chamber LEAK and/or from the TROPOS research station Melpitz.
+In case that no samples were brought, OGTAC-CC with TROPOS ACD provided filter from the aerosol chamber LEAK and/or from the TROPOS research station Melpitz.
 Each applicant extracted two filter.
 During the extraction process SOPs for extraction as well as cleaning procedures were discussed.
-The second group prepared at the same time dilution series and got a lecture on the stoichiometric calculation and approaches for quantification.
+At the same time, the second group prepared dilution series and got a lecture on the stoichiometric calculation and approaches for quantification.
 Subsequently samples were analysed with High-Performance Liquid Chromatography Electrospray Ionization coupled to Time-of-Flight Mass Spectrometer (HPLC/(-)ESI-TOFMS) and Ultra-Performance Liquid Chromatography Electrospray Ionization coupled to Ion-Mobility Mass Spectrometer with a Time-of-Flight Mass Spectrometer (UPLC/ESI-IMS-QTOFMS).
 The applicants worked in two groups with maximum 5 members to ensure the highest level of hands-on experience.
 From day to day the groups were exchanged to ensure that everybody went through the whole procedure and worked with both instruments.

-Within the 4th day a lecture is given about LC/MS-based strategies and approaches for the analysis of OA filter samples.
-This lecture gave the participants a general overview on common instrumental possibilities and procedures used for the analysis of organic aerosol samples.
+On the 4th day a lecture was given about LC/MS-based strategies and approaches for the analysis of OA filter samples.
+This lecture gave a general overview on common instrumental possibilities and procedures used for the analysis of organic aerosol samples.
 The first part outlined certain features of state-of-the-art mass spectrometers (e.g., Q-MS, TOF-MS, Orbitrap, etc.) and different operation modes (e.g., selected ion monitoring, MS/MS, etc.).
 Afterwards, common approaches in LC/MS-based analysis strategies were discussed, comprising targeted and untargeted methods as well as examples from the current literature.
 The third part of the lecture was focusing on data handling and data analysis strategies for LC/MS approaches in organic aerosol analysis.

-The lecture is followed by presentations regarding different applications of LC/MS, in particular " Elucidating the composition of humic-like substances in the atmospheric aerosol via 2D-liquid chromatographic fractionation and ultra-high resolution mass spectrometry " and " Quantification of small polar organics with CE/MS ".
-As a special guest, Rafal Szmigielski gave a lecture: "Look at Secondary Organic Aerosol Through an Eye of Analytical Organic Chemist "
+The first lecture was followed by presentations regarding different applications of LC/MS, in particular " Chemical characterisation of amino acids as part of marine organic matter using LC/MS " and " Elucidating the composition of humic-like substances in the atmospheric aerosol via 2D-liquid chromatographic fractionation and ultra-high resolution mass spectrometry ".
 Furthermore, all applicants got the chance to present their own work and discuss their results with the community.